metalcarratt/ministry/2024_itero_2/msg8.md

 The sowing of the seed Matt.
 13:3

-> Mt 13:3 And He spoke many things to them in parables, saying, Behold, the sower went out to sow.
+> Mt 13:3 And He spoke many things to them in parables, saying, **Behold, the sower went out to sow**.

 The propogation and spreading of the seed Acts 6:7; 12:24; 19:20

-> Ac 6:7 And the word of God grew, and the number of the disciples in Jerusalem multiplied greatly; and a large number of the priests obeyed the faith.
+> Ac 6:7 And **the word of God grew**, and the number of the disciples in Jerusalem multiplied greatly; and a large number of the priests obeyed the faith.

-> Ac 12:24 But the word of God grew and multiplied.
+> Ac 12:24 But **the word of God grew and multiplied**.

-> Ac 19:20 Thus, the word of the Lord grew mightily and prevailed.
+> Ac 19:20 Thus, **the word of the Lord grew** mightily and prevailed.

 The growth, development of the seed - 2 Peter 1:3-11